 We also use one‐on‐one trainings in conjunction with factory monitoring visits and corrective action plans to continuously educate our suppliers and factories on the prevention of modern slavery and reinforce our Supplier Code of Conduct.

-In addition to the trainings that Victoria’s Secret & Co. and IPS provide and support, the IPS team regularly attends industry events and trainings hosted by organizations such as Responsible Sourcing Network, Elevate Global Limited, The Mekong Club, Sustainable Apparel Coalition, Business for Social Responsibility, Responsible Minerals Initiative, Retail Industry Leaders Association, the American Apparel and Footwear Association, National Retail Federation and the U.S. Fashion Industry Association to ensure that the team stays updated on new risks and industry best practices.
+In addition to the training, the IPS team regularly attends industry events and trainings hosted by organizations such as Responsible Sourcing Network, Elevate Global Limited, The Mekong Club, Sustainable Apparel Coalition, Responsible Minerals Initiative, Retail Industry Leaders Association, the American Apparel and Footwear Association and other associations to ensure that the team stays updated on new risks and industry best practices.